History of Tenrikyo: Drive toward sectarian independence

 In 1899 the Shinto Main Bureau advised the Tenrikyo Church Headquarters officials about the possibility of official recognition as an independent religion (independent meaning to be classified directly under the Meiji government, which upheld State Shinto ideology).
 Tenrikyo leaders worked to systemize the Tenrikyo doctrine and institutionalize the organization so that the petition for independence would pass.
 Tenrikyo Church Headquarters made a total of five attempts before it finally achieved independence in 1908.

 On April 1, 1900, Tenri Seminary, Tenrikyo's first educational institution, was founded as a training school for ministers.
 In 1902, Tenrikyo arranged its mission administration system in Japan, which divided the country into ten dioceses and appointed superintendents to supervise regional missionary activities.

 In 1903, an edition of Tenrikyo's doctrine was compiled (known today as the Meiji kyōten (明治教伝), or the Meiji version of Tenrikyo's doctrine).
-This edition of the doctrine differs significantly from the present edition because the teachings of State Shinto were incorporated in order to gain the Home Ministry's approval.
+This edition of the doctrine differs significantly from the present edition because the teachings of State Shinto were incorporated to gain the Home Ministry's approval.
 Although Tenrikyo Church Headquarters complied with many of the state's requests, it did not compromise on the request to eliminate the Mikagura-uta ("The Songs for the Service"), one of Tenrikyo's main scriptures.

 Around this time, Tenrikyo began to open its first churches overseas in Taiwan (1897) and Korea (1904).